WestDRI/wgpages/content/pythonhpc.md

 <!-- <\!-- also https://github.com/numba/llvmlite -\-> -->

 Here we'll take a look at Numba:
-- compiles selected blocks of Python code to machine code
+- compiles selected blocks of Python code to machine code,
-- can process multi-dimensional arrays
+- can process multi-dimensional arrays,
+- can do multithreading on multiple CPU cores (and we'll later learn how to use it with multiprocessing),
-- can use GPUs (not covered here): you'd be writing CUDA kernels
+- can use GPUs (not covered here): you'd be writing CUDA kernels.

 Let's compute the following sum:

 $$\sum_{k=1}^\infty\frac{\cos(k\theta)}{k} = -\ln\left(2\sin\frac{\theta}{2}\right)~~~~~{\rm for}~\theta=1. $$

+Here is the familiar serial implementation:

 ```py
 from time import time